June 10, 2022

 • Development of needed advanced competencies for increasingly complex clinical, faculty and leadership role

-Johns Hopkins, Duke, and Rush have consistently been in the top 5 DNP schools the last several years.
-Rush University has the largest DNP program with over 800 enrolled students while Johns Hopkins and Duke have approximately 200 DNP students.
+Johns Hopkins, Duke, and Rush have consistently been in the top 5 DNP schools over the last several years.

 Types of DNP Programs